Who is eligible to become a user of the OSG Connect service?

 The data under your

 /public location is discoverable and readable by anyone in the world.
-Data in
+In addition to be available for transfer to jobs via a

 /public is made public over http/https (via